Erdromian/portfolio/README.md

 # portfolio
-Welcome, welcome.
+Welcome, Welcome!

 Despite working in software for years, I have allowed my contributions to be wholely done on private repos, invisible to the public and owned by others.

 It is about time I actually put up my own portfolio.